UBC-MDS/DSCI-532_2024_19_food-price-tracker/reports/m3-reflection.md

 1. Index and individual charts update slower than expected.
 - Potential improvements: Refactor plotting code and callbacks to ensure that API requests are minimized; streamline data handling to reduce computational overhead.
-2. The summary card layouts can overflow if names are particularly long.
-- Potential improvements: Investigate bootstrapped or altair-based alternative implementations of summary cards.
-3. There are inconsistencies in index performance due to missing data in some commodities.
+2. There are inconsistencies in index performance due to missing data in some commodities.
 - Potential improvements: Excluded commodities with significant gap in their temporal data (less than 50% of the period), focusing on those with more complete data.
+3. Current `Date` range selection feature is not convenient for choosing large date ranges.
+- Potential improvements: Update the selection tool to use "YYYY-MM" and/or "YYYY" formats instead of the "YYYY-MM-DD" format.